End of US highway 159 |

 |

-The reason AASHO allowed a single-state US 159 into the US highway system was because, from the outset, the plan was that the route would extend into Nebraska and Missouri.
-Using the then-new Rulo Bridge over the Missouri River, US 159 was conceived as a shortcut for drivers on US 59 who wanted to bypass St. Joseph and Atchison.
-US 159 would shave 15 miles off the existing route of US 59.
+In 1942 US 159 was extended north with US 73 for 29 miles, through Hiawatha KS to Falls City NE (which remains the case today).
+From there the route heads east, crosses the Missouri River, and enters the state of the same name.
+But just shy of Fortescue, US 159 formerly went north on what is now MO hwy.
+111, and its terminus was at US 59 in Craig.
+US 159 was conceived as a shortcut for drivers on US 59 who wanted to bypass St. Joseph and Atchison, as it would shave 15 miles off the existing route of US 59.
 In fact, it was for that reason that Nebraska and Kansas initially wanted to reroute US 59, but Missouri objected because that would have removed St. Joseph from the route.
 So then KS and NE proposed designating their route Alternate US 59, but MO did not agree to that either.
-So the US 159 designation was a compromise of sorts.
-But initially AASHO could not commission the entire US 159 route, because the Rulo Bridge was still tolled, so the extension did not happen for another five years.
-In 1945 US 159 was extended north with US 73 for 29 miles, through Hiawatha KS to Falls City NE (which remains the case today).
-From there the route heads east, crosses the Missouri River, and enters the state of the same name.
-But just shy of Fortescue, US 159 formerly went north on what is now MO hwy.
-111, and its terminus was at US 59 in Craig:
+So the US 159 designation was a compromise of sorts:

 Even after that extension, US 159 was still only 82 miles long, and over one-third of its length was concurrent with US 73.
 So it seems like US 59 Alternate would have been a more apt designation.
 However, US 159 gained a distinction: it is the shortest US route that serves three states.
 Here we are looking south on US 59: